Republicans storm secure impeachment deposition, delay testimony - Journal du Cameroun

-US congressional Republicans furious about being left out of the Donald Trump impeachment process stormed a closed-door witness deposition Wednesday and refused to leave for several hours, escalating a showdown over the investigation of the president.
+Furious about being left out of the Donald Trump impeachment process, US congressional Republicans stormed a closed-door witness deposition and refused to leave for several hours in an escalation of the showdown over the investigation of the president.

-More than two dozen lawmakers barged into a secure US Capitol meeting room known as a SCIF, delaying the testimony of a Pentagon official, the latest witness in Democrats’ investigation of possible abuse of power by Trump over his pressure campaign against Ukraine.
+More than two dozen lawmakers barged into a secure US Capitol meeting room known as a SCIF, delaying the Wednesday testimony of a Pentagon official who was the latest witness in the democrats-led investigation of possible abuse of power by Trump over his pressure campaign against Ukraine.

 The White House has been confronted with a series of depositions by current or former administration officials in recent weeks as Democrats lay out the most serious case against the president in his nearly three years in office.